TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Takeaways

 \begin{itemize} \item \textbf{Balancing frame sampling density across tasks.} For tennis video understanding, the sampling frequency that yields the best performance differs between coarse global tasks and fine-grained tasks.
 Future work should pursue a principled balance between event granularity and sampling density, so that models capture long range context without losing the detailed temporal cues required for rapid event recognition.

-\item \textbf{Enhancing the temporal understanding ability of video reasoning models.} The experimental results have proved that reasoning can improve rally level understanding, but it has not benefited from fine-grained temporal grounding task.
-This suggests that future RL-based post-training should emphasize temporal understanding and alignment mechanisms rather than relying solely on general video reasoning. \end{itemize}
+\item \textbf{Enhancing the temporal understanding ability of video reasoning models.} The experimental results have proved that reasoning can improve rally-level understanding, but it has not benefited from fine-grained temporal grounding task.
+This suggests that future RL post-training should emphasize temporal understanding and alignment mechanisms rather than relying solely on general video reasoning. \end{itemize}